omoinjm/cheat-sheets/linux/nginx.md

      sudo chown -R user:user {name-of-project}
      ```

-## 7. Allow our firewall to receive connections via port 80 and 433
+### 7. Allow our firewall to receive connections via port 80 and 433

    - Which are the port we are allowed to connect to with out a `SSL` certificate
    - We also want to redirect from http to https

      ```bash
-     # Enable firewall
-     sudo ufw enable

      sudo ufw allow "Nginx Full"

      # View Status
      sudo ufw status
      ```

-## 8. Install node, nvm and pm2
+### 8. Install node, nvm and pm2

    - link: https://github.com/nvm-sh/nvm